-Alexa Hulsey grew up in Memphis and almost lost her Southern accent after living in California for 9 years.
+Alexa Hulsey grew up in Memphis and lived in southern California for 9 years before returning home to Tennessee.
 She earned a B.A. in Religious Studies from Rhodes College in Memphis, and a Masters in Acupuncture and Traditional Chinese Medicine from Yo San University in Los Angeles.
 She was class valedictorian at Yo San and graduated with highest honors.
 After graduation, she served as the university’s Assistant Academic Dean and was a faculty member.
 She also completed a post-graduate externship in Chengdu, China.
-Alexa is licensed to practice acupuncture in Tennessee and California, and is an NCCAOM Diplomate in Oriental Medicine.
+Alexa is licensed to practice acupuncture in Tennessee and is an NCCAOM Diplomate in Oriental Medicine.
 She loves teaching and encouraging other acupuncturists to adopt the Community Acupuncture model.
-When she’s not treating patients, she enjoys reading, knitting, playing the piano, singing with Nashville in Harmony, volunteering with CASA Nashville and amateur worm farming.
+When she’s not treating patients, she enjoys reading, knitting, singing with Nashville in Harmony, volunteering with CASA Nashville and practicing her plies at the barre.

 Trey Brackman, L.Ac.